 Childhood Adversity Theory of Entrepreneurship

 Another biological theory is the childhood adversity theory.
-While researchers have looked at resilience in adults, few have examined the how childhood adversity may affect entrepreneurial intentions.
+While researchers have looked at resilience in adults, few have examined the how childhood adversity may affect entrepreneurial entry later in life.

 Using a variant of the underdog theory, which looks at how negative experience shape an individual's resilience.
-Recent research has looked at samples of entrepreneurs from the Great Chinese Famine of 1959–1961 and war-torn Vietnam.
+Recent research has looked at samples of entrepreneurs from a famine in China (1959–1961) and from war-torn Vietnam.
 Both studies find that individuals who endured childhood adversity are more likely to become entrepreneurs.

 References